 Represented property owners in matters arising out of improvements to and the extension of Martin Luther King Boulevard at N.C.
 Highway 84 in Monroe, North Carolina.
 The Department of Transportation deposited $132,100 as its estimate of just compensation.
 The jury awarded $1,092,500 as just compensation, and the property owners received $227,335.50 in prejudgment interest.
 Department of Transportation v.
 Withrow Heritage, LLC, et al., 09-CVS-1661 (Union County Superior Court).

 Represented property owners in a condemnation action arising out of improvements to N.C.
 Highway 49.
 The DOT’s original deposit estimating just compensation in this case, involving a highway widening project, was under $100,000.
 We obtained a $1.3 million jury verdict.
 Department of Transportation v.
 Cambridge Associates, LLC, et al., No. 02-CVS-1560 (Cabarrus County Superior Court).

 Real Estate, Land Use & Commercial Leasing Litigation

 Represented an owner of a nursing home in an action to remove a tenant operator.
-We obtained a jury verdict in our client’s favor following a two-and-a-half week trial and are currently defending the verdict on appeal.
+We obtained a jury verdict in our client’s favor following a two-and-a-half week trial and are successfully defended the verdict on appeal.
 GRE Properties Thomasville LLC v.
 LibertyWood Nursing Center, Inc., 761 S.E.2D 676 (N.C.
 App.
 2014).